arbyste/jp-mining-note/docs/docs/setupmpvacious.md

 To create JPMN cards with mpvacious:

-- Create a card from Yomichan.
+- Create a card from Yomitan.
     The text is usually gotten via a [texthooker](setuptextmedia.md#getting-the-text-to-create-the-cards).
 - Within mpv, navigate to the desired subtitle, and then press ++ctrl+m++.